 Businesses must post a sign on all entrances that states that no individual may enter the facility without wearing a face covering unless a specific exception applies.
 JCPH has provided a PDF copy of the sign in English and Spanish for businesses to print out and post on their entrances.

-Why Wear a Face Covering?
+Why Wear a Mask?

 - Wash your hands before and after putting your face covering in place.